awsdocs/amazon-sagemaker-developer-guide/doc_source/model-dashboard-endpoints.md

 **Runtime settings**

 Amazon SageMaker supports automatic scaling \(auto scaling\) for your hosted models\.
 Auto scaling dynamically adjusts the number of instances provisioned for a model in response to changes in your workload\.
 When the workload increases, auto scaling brings more instances online\.
 When the workload decreases, auto scaling removes unnecessary instances so that you don't pay for provisioned instances that you aren't using\.
-You can customize the following runtime settings in the SageMaker Model Dashboard:
+You can customize the following runtime settings in the Model Dashboard:
 + *Update weights*: Change the amount of workload assigned to each instance with numerical weighting\.
 For more information about instance weighting during auto scaling, see [Configure instance weighting for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-mixed-instances-groups-instance-weighting.html)\.
 + *Update instance count*: Change the number of total instances that can service your workload when it increases\.